 Chicago's richest resident is moving to the Sunshine State, and he's taking his money – and his company – with him.

 Ken Griffin, a hedge fund manager worth almost $29 billion, has already moved himself and his family to Florida.
-And Thursday, he released a memo to employees that his $22 billion firm, Citadel Securities, would also move its headquarters there.
+And recently, he released a memo to employees that his $22 billion firm, Citadel Securities, would also move its headquarters there.

 While the trend of companies moving from high-tax states like California, Illinois, and New York to lower-tax, business-friendly states like Texas and Florida is nothing new, one factor in the decision is potentially concerning for the future of Chicago's business climate.